MightyAndPowerfulGamesOfficial/MightyAndPowerfulGamesOfficial.github.io/README.md

     <section id="about">
       <h2>About Me</h2>
       <p>
-        I am a Game Developer with over 10 years of experience in Unity.
+        I am an experienced Unity Developer with over 10 years of experience ranging from Gameplay Programming to Shader Design.
+        In my free time I like to practice art and music.
       </p>
     </section>